amondnet/orchestrate-java-client/www/source/querying.html.md

 The client API is designed around the concept of operations you can execute on the Orchestrate.io service.
 The client library is entirely _asynchronous_.
+ However, most examples here show the blocking variation, because it makes the examples easier to understand.
+Please see the [Async API](#async-api) section for more details about how the Blocking vs Non-Blocking approaches work.

 Under the hood the client makes `HTTP` requests to the [REST API](http://docs.orchestrate.io/).
  All data is written to the platform as [`JSON`](http://json.org/) and the client will handle marshalling and unmarshalling the data into Java objects.

-Every Key/Value object has a unique identifier that represents the current version of the object, this information is known as the "ref".
-The ref is a content-based hash that identifies the specific version of a value.
-With refs, you can track the history of an object and retrieve old versions.
+Every Key/Value object has metadata associated with it.
+This is the "path" metadata that Orchestrate associates with the data, and includes in operation responses.
+The client will parse this metadata and make it available either in KvMetadata objects (for most create, update, and delete operations), or in the KvObject (for query operations).
+For query operations, the Item's value is also provided as the 'value' property of the KvObject.
+ Therefore, most of the responses and response handlers in the client either provide KvMetadata objects or KvObjects.

 ### <a name="constructing-a-client"></a> [Constructing a Client](#constructing-a-client)